roybrown77/wu-tang-react-node-template/README.md

 General:

-- Human Intelligence (HI) - human (from Earth) ability to learn, reason, solve problems, understand complex ideas, adapt to new situations, and use knowledge and experience to make decisions.
+- Human Intelligence (HI) - the ability of individuals, originating from Earth, to learn, reason, solve problems, and adapt to new situations.
+It encompasses the capacity to understand complex ideas and make decisions by integrating knowledge, experience, consciousness, emotion, creativity, subjectivity, intuition, and biological processes.

 # To run app locally: